GSA/Section508.gov/_pages/manage/2024-12-11-manage-accessibility-kpi.md

     <tr>
       <td scope="row" class="center-important">42</td>
       <td>Entity-wide ICT Accessibility: Meeting Platform</td>
-      <td>By EOFY FY2X purchase a new meeting platform that can be accessed and used by all users.</td>
+      <td>By EOFY FY2X remediate existing or purchase a new meeting platform that can be accessed and used by all users.</td>
-      <td>By EOFY FY29 purchase a new meeting platform that can be accessed and used by all users.</td>
+      <td>By EOFY FY29 remediate existing or purchase a new meeting platform that can be accessed and used by all users.</td>
       <td>Conformance Metrics</td>
     </tr>
     <tr>
       <td scope="row" class="center-important">43</td>
       <td>Entity-wide ICT Accessibility: Survey Tool</td>
-      <td>By EOFY FY2X invest in a enterprise-wide survey authoring tool that can be accessed and used by all users.</td>
+      <td>By EOFY FY2X remediate the current tool, create accessible templates or invest in a enterprise-wide survey authoring tool that can be accessed and used by all users.</td>
-      <td>By EOFY FY27 invest in a enterprise-wide survey authoring tool that can be accessed and used by all users.</td>
+      <td>By EOFY FY28 remediate the current tool, create accessible templates or invest in a enterprise-wide survey authoring tool that can be accessed and used by all users.</td>
       <td>Conformance Metrics</td>
     </tr>
     <tr>